Pandemic-driven unemployment in Georgia hits record high

-ATLANTA - Georgia’s unemployment rate skyrocketed last month to a record high 11.9%, the state Department of Labor reported Thursday.
+Georgia’s unemployment rate skyrocketed last month to a record high 11.9%, the state Department of Labor reported Thursday, May 21.

 Coronavirus-induced joblessness rose by 7.3% during April alone, sending unemployment well past the previous record of 10.6% set at the height of the Great Recession in December 2010.